SaladTechnologies/salad-cloud-sdk-javascript/documentation/models/CreateQueueJob1.md

-# CreateInferenceEndpointJob
+# CreateQueueJob1

-Represents a request to create a inference endpoint job
+Represents a request to create a queue job

 **Properties**